Real Estate Owned Appraisals in Broward County

 Houses in foreclosure and properties that have gone back to the bank's ownership present special appraisal problems.

-For a house in foreclosure, you should recognize the difference between the fair market worth and "quick disposition" price to know your possible charge-off liability.
-We can provide both snapshots of fair market value for our mortgage originating clients, in addition to "quick sale" forecasts that understand your urgency.
+It's important to recognize the difference between fair market worth and "quick disposition" value to evaluate what losses you could sustain when dealing with a home in foreclosure.
+DANIEL I KANDEL has the background in both producing snapshots of fair market value for our mortgage originating clients, in addition to "quick sale" forecasts that take into account your timeline.

-We have the training to deal with the special dynamics of a foreclosure appraisal.
-For a company you can rely on, contact DANIEL I KANDEL.
+DANIEL I KANDEL has the expertise to deal with the specific dynamics of a foreclosure appraisal.
+For a company you can trust, contact DANIEL I KANDEL.

-You'll be interested in a fast disposition if the house has already changed to bank owned.
-So you might want to know about and compare three values: as-is, as repaired, and "quick sale."
-These symbolize the value of the home without any work performed, with the work due to make the house marketable at full market value comparable with the other houses in the neighborhood, and, somewhere in the middle, with minor investment in repairs - selling the property quickly, seemingly as a "fixer-upper".
-Again, we understand your time line and the specific situation of an REO home, in addition to the special data you will need -- competing listings, neighborhood trends, and so forth.
-You can bank on DANIEL I KANDEL to handle the appraisal of your bank owned property with expertise and professionalism.
+For a house that has gone back to bank owned, you most likely will want it off your hands as quickly as possible .
+However, you might want to know about and compare three values: as-is, as repaired, and "quick sale."
+These correspond to the worth of the home without any work done to it, with the work needed to make the home marketable at full market value corresponding with similar houses in the neighborhood, and, somewhere in between, with minor investment in repairs - selling the property quickly, seemingly as a "fixer-upper".
+Again, we understand your timeline and the specific circumstances of a bank owned home, as well as the unique information you will need -- competing listings, neighborhood trends, and so forth.
+You can rely on DANIEL I KANDEL to handle the task of your REO with expertise and professionalism.
 Contact us today.